DavidRC-Projects/Joint-Effort/TESTING.md

 2. Undefined Variable (overlay): Initially resolved by correctly declaring the overlay variable in place of overlayHighScores.
 However, after testing, I found that the overlay had no functional impact on the high scores modal.
 As a result, I removed the variable and its associated code to keep the script clean and efficient.

-After the above changes this file passed valiadation.
-Please see metrics below:
+After these changes this file passed valiadation.
+Validation metrics shown below:

 ![jshintcheck](assets/images/jshintcheckhighscores.png)

 #### howtoplay.js

 This file passed validation.
-Please see metrics below:
+Validation metrics shown below:

 ![jshintcheck](assets/images/jshintcheckhowtoplay.png)